-The fastest of the currently supported programs is Raster3D.
-The rendering command for it has been set up to call the SGI program ipaste when the RGB output file is finished.
+The fastest of the currently supported programs are Raster3D and Tachyon .
+The rendering command for Raster3D has been set up to call the programs program ipaste or xv when the RGB output file is finished.
 VMD will wait for the rendering to finish, which causes VMD to freeze, so you may want to run the job in the background.
 This can be done by enclosing the existing text with ()'s and putting an & at the end.
 For example, the way to make the Raster3D render command run in the background is: